 Who may not avail himself of the tax deferral scheme?

 Companies and self-employed persons who have failed to comply with their tax obligations (submission of documents/returns and payments) falling due by 31st December, 2019.

 Also the benefit granted under this scheme shall be forfeited if the applicant is in breach of any of its terms and conditions making use of this scheme under false pretences.
 In case of forfeiture, beneficiaries will have to settle their dues as demanded by the Commissioner for Revenue and such payments shall be subject to interest or penalties as stipulated by law.

 When will the deferred taxes fall due?

-VAT: the Guidelines state that VTA dues are to be settled in two equal instalments with the two quarterly returns immediately following the quarter whose dues would have been deferred.
+VAT: VAT dues are to be settled in two equal instalments.
+The two quarterly returns immediately following the quarter whose dues would have been deferred.

-Presumably this means: The deferred VAT which was due by those that had a March deadline (period from November 2019 to January 2020), must be settled at the time when the VAT for the two subsequent quarters fall due ( February to April due 15 June 2020 and May to July due 15 September 2020) in two equal instalments.
+Presumably this means: The deadline for the deferred VAT which was due by those that had a March deadline (period from November 2019 to January 2020), is at the time when the VAT for the two subsequent quarters fall due.
+So February to April due 15 June 2020 and May to July due 15 September 2020 in two equal instalments.

 Other taxes: All other eligible taxes which were originally due in March and April must be settled in four equal instalments between May and August 2020.